 - To search for a specific record, enter data in any field except a list field and tap Find.
-Enter data in more than one field to narrow your search results Find returns matches only if all the data entered is found in a single entry in the tally file. - To clear the fields for a joint record, for example if you used Find but the software did not find the correct record and so you want to start a clean search, tap the arrow or press the Shift key to access the second row of softkeys in the Create tally screen, and then tap Clear. - If required, you can create new records for joints that were not included in the original mill data.
+Enter data in more than one field to narrow your search results - Find returns matches only if all the data entered is found in a single entry in the tally file. - To clear the fields for a joint record, for example if you used Find but the software did not find the correct record and so you want to start a clean search, tap Clear. - If required, you can create new records for joints that were not included in the original mill data.
 Fill out the fields as usual.
 To copy information from some fields into the next joint record, tap Options.
 Fields that have data copied from the previous record are colored pale yellow. - To change the unique ID assigned to a joint (for example, if you enter the incorrect ID), open the tally file in the Check tally screen, tap Rename and then enter the unique ID into the appropriate field and tap Enter.
 See To check tally records, page 25. - If a printer is connected, the Print softkey is available.
 Tap Print to print the attributes of a joint onto labels that can then be affixed to joints.
-See To print joint labels, page 27.
+See To print joint labels, page 28.